-A few weeks ago, I wrote about how a small regular investment grows over time with compounding interest.
+A week ago, I wrote about how a small regular investment grows over time with compounding interest.
 A reader recently sent me an illustrative story about compounding that I want to share.

 However, when the King started to pay the reward, he realized what it would become.

 On day 6, the little girl received 32 grains of rice.

 On day 12, the little girl received 2,048 grains of rice.

 On day 18, the little girl received 131,072 grains of rice.

 On day 24, the little girl received 8,388,608 grains of rice.

 On day 30, the little girl received 536,870,912 grains of rice.

 After 30 days, she received a total of 1,073,741,823 grains of rice.
 (After I read this, I did the math in Excel to make certain that it is correct.)